fireworkweb/vue-chill/README.md

 Vue.use(VueChill);
 ```

-Then, on every component you need to freeze something, just add a `freeze` array with the attributes to freeze to the root object:
+Then, on every component you need to chill something, just add a `chill` array with the attributes to unwatch to the root object:

 ```js
 Vue.component('example-component', {